 - Small/simple web applications - minimum value products for startups, small online shops.
 Usually they require easy-to-learn tools that can work “out of the box”, without additional libraries or modules.

 - Medium web applications - government projects or large online stores, including stores that sell physical goods and digital multimedia.
 They provide more functions that may be implemented using various frameworks.

 - Large/complex web applications - social networks, large trading platforms, fintech applications.
 Due to the large scope of their functionality, they require a combination of multiple web application development technologies, and may utilize several programming languages.

 - Provide for cooperation with third-party software.
-In this case, eventually you may extend the functionality of your application by integrating licenced solutions built by fellow developers.
+In this case, eventually, you may extend the functionality of your application by integrating licensed solutions built by fellow developers.

 Winning Combos: Web Tech Stacks of Successful Projects

 It is always nice to have several illustrative examples that have proven their effectiveness in certain conditions.
 Considering this, we listed two exemplary web dev stacks and their brief description below.

 Python + Django is a powerful stack that brings numerous benefits to web app developers due to its excellent cooperation, since Django is written in Python.
 In addition, these two technologies are relatively easy to understand and learn, and are associated with clean and short code.
 These features allow to simplify and speed up the development process, which, in combination with the “all-included” functionality of both technologies, result in fast and efficient creation of web applications.

 LAMP is a stack that includes the operating system Linux, the HTTP server Apache, the database software MySQL, and PHP as a programming language.
 This development stack is highly popular thanks to its high performance and flexibility, since it allows numerous variations and modifications.